Pre-Purchase Home Inspections in Manhattan, Queens, Brooklyn, Bronx, Staten Island, Nassau, Suffolk, Rockland, Putnam, and Westchester

 Standards of Practice

-Heimer Engineering℠ only shares the inspection findings with you and you Attorney.
-Heimer Engineering℠ is required to use information obtained during the inspection only for your benefit.
-If someone other than you or your Attorney calls for information, Heimer Engineering℠ requires your written authorization before we speak with them.
+We only share inspection findings with you and your Attorney.
+If someone other than you or your Attorney asks for information, we require your written authorization before we speak with them.

 A pre-closing inspection helps you find out what changed after the inspection: